aws-samples/aws-serverless-feedback-app/README.md

 - [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) for metrics, dashboards, log aggregation.
 - [AWS X-Ray](https://aws.amazon.com/xray/) for tracing across AWS services and across microservices.

+**Sentiment Analysis**:

+- [Amazon Comprehend](https://aws.amazon.com/comprehend/) a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
+The service is used for sentiment analysis of the feedback comments to identify if the comments are POSITIVE, NEGATIVE OR NEUTRAL

+**Notification**:

+- [Amazon Chime](https://aws.amazon.com/chime/) used for notifying the managers on a managers only chime chat room once a new feedback is submitted by employees

+**Key Value Store**:

+- [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore.html) used for storing the Chime WebHook url for the managers chime chat room

 ## Documentation